The Site - School & Fields

 The New Lynch requires some use of the southern edge of the well field parcel.
 The Town has evaluated the regulatory MassDEP requirements for public water supply well decommissioning and the EFPBC has authorized some of this early work to begin.
 At the same time, the design team is evaluating and responding to other parcel characteristics, including grade change, a stand of mature pines, and a significant portion of the parcel already supporting the existing youth playfields.
 The preferred option selected by the EFPBC is seen as an exciting project that uses the well field to "tie together" the existing upper Lynch school site with the lower playfields.

-This design development site plan is shown as submitted to the MSBA in April for review.
-The project's overall footprint is somewhat similar in size to the existing 1960 Lynch building (noted in dashed red line to the south) however at three stories, the New Lynch is considerably larger than the largely one-story Lynch today.
+This final site plan includes landscape & site revisions to the Spring 2023 MSBA submission.
+The project's overall footprint is somewhat similar in size to the existing 1960 Lynch building (noted in dashed red line to the south) however at three stories, the New Lynch is considerably larger than the 1960 one-story Lynch school.

-The New Lynch includes both a modest turf field and accessible structured play area centrally located near the main entrance, along with a separate smaller-scaled play area for the integrated preschool program.
+The New Lynch includes both a modest turf field (not regulation size or for and accessible structured play area centrally located near the main entrance, along with a separate smaller-scaled play area for the integrated preschool program.
 Note that the building engages with the fields side of the site with a Learning Courtyard, structured play area, recreational hardscape and entry/exit points to/from the school.